SauersML/efficient_pca/README.md

 Forked from https://github.com/ekg/pca.
 Modified from Erik Garrison's original implementation.

+Consider using this library if you have more features than samples.

 A Rust library providing **Principal Component Analysis (PCA)** functionality using either:
 1. A **covariance-based** eigen-decomposition (classical PCA).
 (Faster, less memory-efficient.)
 2. A **randomized SVD** approach (for large-scale or high-dimensional data).
 (Slower, more memory-efficient.)